Uniswap/uniswapx-parameterization-api/README.md

 This data will be expected in the body of the quote response.

-_Note: if a quoter elects to not quote a swap they should still send back a response but with a zero value in the `amountIn`/`amountOut` field, depending on the trade type._
+_Note: if a quoter elects to not quote a swap they should either send back a 404 or a response but with a zero value in the `amountIn`/`amountOut` field, depending on the trade type._

 ```
 {